-The container and portable extensions may define implementations of the Contextual interface that do not extend Bean, but it is not recommended that applications directly implement Contextual.
+The container may define implementations of the Contextual interface that do not extend Bean, but it is not recommended that applications directly implement Contextual.

-6.1.1.
-The Creational Context interface
+2.5.1.1.
+The CreationalContext interface

 The interface jakarta.enterprise.context.spi.CreationalContext provides operations that are used by the Contextual implementation during instance creation and destruction.